 Exadata Database Machine is the most versatile database platform.
-The Exadata Database Machine uses powerful database servers, available in 2 Socket, or 8 Socket forms.
-Exadata also uses a scale-out, intelligent storage layer that cooperates in the processing of database requests beyond just storing and shipping data.
-Available in three configurations, High Capacity (HC), Extreme Flash (EF) and Extended Storage (XT) to cover every storage requirement for Oracle Database.
+The Exadata Database Machine uses powerful two socket database servers and a scale-out, intelligent storage layer that cooperates in the processing of database requests beyond just storing and shipping data.
+Available in three configurations, High Capacity (HC), Extreme Flash (EF), and Extended Storage (XT) to cover every storage requirement for Oracle Database.
 A high-bandwidth, low-latency RDMA over Converged Ethernet (RoCE) Network Fabric connects all the components inside an Exadata Database Machine.
 Specialized database networking protocols deliver much lower latency and higher bandwidth than is possible with generic communication protocols for faster response time for OLTP operations and higher throughput for analytic workloads.

 As data volumes continue their fast growth, conventional storage arrays struggle to quickly transfer data from disk and flash to database servers at a rate that keeps the CPUs busy.
 Modern servers with dozens of CPU cores can consume data at many tens to hundreds of gigabytes a second.
 This is far faster than conventional storage arrays can deliver data through their storage controllers and the storage network.
 Exadata System Software enables Exadata's unparalleled performance without any of the bottlenecks of traditional storage, by implementing a unique highly efficient database-optimized storage infrastructure on the Exadata Storage Server.
 Each Storage Server contains CPU processors that are used to offload database processing.
 The CPUs in the storage servers do not replace database CPUs.
 Instead they accelerate database intensive workloads similar to how graphics cards accelerate image intensive workloads.